Interpreting the results#

 ----- common model: b

-The main difference with respect to the previous table is that the columns of the parameter index and the parameter boundaries are not listed here, as not all the parameters may have been directly involved in the optimization procedure.
-The orbital period P is now expressed in the correct unit (days) as it has been converted from logarithmic to natural space. , while the other parameters b, Tc, and R_Rs are identical as they did not go through any transformation.
+The main difference concerning the previous table is that the columns of the parameter index and the parameter boundaries are not listed here, as not all the parameters may have been directly involved in the optimisation procedure.
+The orbital period P is now expressed in the correct unit (days) as it has been converted from logarithmic to natural space, while the other parameters b, Tc, and R_Rs are identical as they did not go through any transformation.
 The argument of pericenter (omega) and the eccentricity e are now explicitly reported, as they are the actual parameters of the physical model.

-In the case of a circular orbit, sre_sino and sre_coso would not be listed in the sampler parameters output, while the eccentricity e and the argument of periastron \omega would be listed as fixed parameters and without confidence interval, as the model still require these terms although they are not involved in the optimization procedure.
+In the case of a circular orbit, sre_sino and sre_coso would not be listed in the sampler parameters output, while the eccentricity e and the argument of periastron \omega would be listed as fixed parameters and without confidence interval, as the model still requires these terms, although they are not involved in the optimisation procedure.

 ...